Amlaíb, King of Scotland: Reign and death

-Although the Chronicle of the Kings of Alba reports that Dub's brother, Cináed mac Maíl Choluim (died 995), was the next King of Alba, Irish sources—such as royal genealogies, the fourteenth-century Annals of Tigernach and the fifteenth–sixteenth-century Annals of Ulster—appear to reveal that Amlaíb possessed the kingship before his death at Cináed's hands.
-Whilst Cináed may well have initially succeeded to the kingship, it seems that Amlaíb was able to mount a successful—if only temporary—bid for the throne.
+Although the Chronicle of the Kings of Alba reports that Dub's brother, Cináed mac Maíl Choluim (died 995), was the next King of Alba, Irish sources – such as royal genealogies, the fourteenth century Annals of Tigernach and the fifteenth–sixteenth century Annals of Ulster – appear to reveal that Amlaíb possessed the kingship before his death at Cináed's hands.
+Whilst Cináed may well have initially succeeded to the kingship, it seems that Amlaíb was able to mount a successful – if only temporary – bid for the throne.
 Certainly, the aforesaid annal-entries style Amlaíb a king and accord Cináed a mere patronymic name.
-Although there is no specific evidence that Amlaíb and Cináed had constantly fought after Cuilén's demise, the Chronicle of the Kings of Alba ends its account at about 973, and the twelfth-century Prophecy of Berchán—an important source for the hostilities between Dub and Cuilén—suffers from a lacuna in its account of Cináed's reign.
+Although there is no specific evidence that Amlaíb and Cináed had constantly fought after Cuilén's demise, the Chronicle of the Kings of Alba ends its account at about 973, and the twelfth century The Prophecy of Berchán – an important source for the hostilities between Dub and Cuilén – suffers from a lacuna in its account of Cináed's reign.
 One possibility is that the kingship had been shared between Amlaíb and Cináed until the former's elimination.